dannyskelley/gandalfkit/src/content/blog/google-keyword-planner-guide.md

 ---
-title: Google Keyword Planner Guide
+title: Google Keyword Planner Step by Step
 url: " Guide to Using Google Keyword Planner for Your New Business in Detroit"
 description: " Guide to Using Google Keyword Planner for Your New Business in Detroit"
 author: gandalf